Southside Johnny

-John Lyon (born December 4, 1948), known professionally as Southside Johnny, is an American retired singer-songwriter who fronted the band Southside Johnny and the Asbury Jukes.
+John Lyon (born December 4, 1948), known professionally as Southside Johnny, is a retired American singer-songwriter who fronted the band Southside Johnny and the Asbury Jukes.

 Southside Johnny has long been considered the Grandfather of "the New Jersey Sound."
 Jon Bon Jovi has acknowledged Southside Johnny as his "reason for singing."
 He is a member of the New Jersey Hall of Fame, Class of 2018.

 Biography

 Early days

 John Lyon was born in Neptune, New Jersey, and grew up in Ocean Grove, New Jersey.
 He grew up in a home full of music and with his parents' big record collection of blues and jazz; his father played bass in bands.
 "I grew up on music.
 We listened to Billie Holiday, T-Bone Walker, Muddy Waters and Big Joe Turner.
 My parents loved music, the louder the better.
 My father played in bands for years, and my mother went into labor with me at some seedy New Jersey club.
 I guess some things were just meant to be."

 In 1967, Lyon graduated from Neptune High School with Garry Tallent and Vini Lopez who would both go on to play with him in the future.